 The question is whether a more application neutral regulation is possible for the alarms frequencies provided in ERC/REC 70-03 [15] annex 7, e.g. to allow non-specific SRD applications with low duty cycle or equivalent spectrum access rules to provide a predictable sharing arrangement and at the same time an improved spectrum sharing and more efficient use of the spectrum.

-Some administrations do not have a specific alarm usage category in their national regulations which is possible since national regulations can be more relaxed than the EC Decision.
+Some administrations do not have a specific alarm usage category in their national regulations.
 It was further noted that some wireless alarm systems in the market often also use frequencies identified for non-specific SRD applications.

 One possibility which allows greater flexibility is seen to provide improved sharing rules in Harmonised European Standards.
 So far, no specific harmonised standard exists for wireless alarms covering the art.
 3.2 RTTE requirements and these systems often comply with the alarm specific part of the generic harmonised standard ETSI EN 300 220-2 [30].

 Based on the current lack of definition and non-existence of a specific harmonised standard for wireless alarm systems, justification needs to be provided for this type of usage category and related restrictions in order to consider keeping this type of use category.
-The goal of this examination is to ensure that these categories represent appropriate spectrum access rules that facilitate predictable sharing arrangements and foster the beneficial coexistence of existing and new spectrum users, instead of just reserving a band for a particular type of application.
+The goal of this examination is to ensure that these categories represent appropriate spectrum access rules that facilitate predictable sharing arrangements and foster the coexistence of existing and new spectrum users, instead of just reserving a band for a particular type of application.

+Certain types of SRDs rely on low latency, low duty cycle and/or high reliability spectrum access mechanisms.
+Examples under investigations are including alarms and social alarms).
+The considerations on this subject are at an early stage and activities in ECC on-going, following initial considerations in ECC Report 181 [9].

 Model Control